SymbolicML/DynamicExpressions.jl/docs/src/api.md

 @extend_operators operators
 ```

-This will extend the operators you have passed to work with `Node` types, so that
+This will extend the operators you have passed to work with `NNode` types, so that
 it is easier to construct expression trees.

-Note that you are free to use the `Node` constructors directly.
+Note that you are free to use the `NNode` constructors directly.
 This is a more robust approach, and should be used when creating libraries
 which use `DynamicExpressions.jl`.

 ## Nodes

-Equations are specified as binary trees with the `Node` type, defined
+Equations are specified as binary trees with the `NNode` type, defined
 as follows:

 ```@docs
-Node
+NNode
 ```

 When you create an `Options` object, the operators
-passed are also re-defined for `Node` types.
+passed are also re-defined for `NNode` types.
-This allows you use, e.g., `t=Node(; feature=1) * 3f0` to create a tree, so long as
+This allows you use, e.g., `t=NNode(; feature=1) * 3f0` to create a tree, so long as
 `*` was specified as a binary operator.

 When using these node constructors, types will automatically be promoted.
 You can convert the type of a node using `convert`:

 ```@docs
-convert(::Type{AbstractExpressionNode{T1}}, tree::AbstractExpressionNode{T2}) where {T1, T2}
+convert(::Type{AbstractExpressionNNode{T1}}, tree::AbstractExpressionNNode{T2}) where {T1, T2}
 ```

 You can set a `tree` (in-place) with `set_node!`: